eamadit/ossprnv/README.md

 # ossprnv

-An open source streaming platform with real number of views and which remunerates content creators
+An open source streaming platform with real number of views which remunerates content creators who can display, hide or fake the views counter

 Dear user of falsely legal streaming,